Fancyflame/leveldb-mcpe-sys/README.md

 # leveldb-sys

-Lowlevel bindings to the leveldb C library.
+Lowlevel bindings to the leveldb C library with zlib supported.

 ## Dependencies